Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Quantum Subroutines

-The next lemma is for the norm estimation of a vector with positive or zero entries.
-We assume that the vector is non-zero and has been normalized such that the largest element is $1$.
+The next lemma is for the norm estimation of a vector with non-negative entries.
+We assume that the vector is non-zero and has been normalized such that the largest element is one.
 Such a vector might be obtained by dividing first the maximum value, as discussed earlier.